 For the past half year I’ve been part of a small church where most of our music comes from the hymnal.
-They’re very, very nice people, though, and are happy to have myself and another man playing guitar in the front pews.
+They’re very, very nice people, though, and are happy to have myself and a friend playing guitar in the front pews.
 We really enjoy it but it takes some effort to work with the piano players and their music so that we can find guitar chords to play from.
 This took me down the path of finding guitar chords for hymns and worship songs online.
 Here’s my tips for finding them…

 Congratulations to those who haven’t muted me yet for sharing bible verses, you’re very kind and patient! ;) For the record, since August 2012 when I started, you’ve witnessed about 718 days of bible readings, 453 verses shared, 52 books of the bible cited, 3 books shared from every chapter (Psalms, Proverbs, Song of Solomon), and 2 complete bible read-throughs (sometimes sequential, sometimes alternating OT/NT).